brendt/stitcher.io/src/data/blog/mastering-key-bindings.md

 ## Closing thoughts

 I grew in love with key bindings over the years.
-I still use a mouse for basic navigation, but once I start coding, I try to use it as little as possible.
+I still use the mouse for basic navigation, but once I start coding, I try to use it as little as possible.
 I find that it's easier to work this way.
  Not only do I gain time by not switching as often to the mouse; I also find it puts less cognitive load on my brain, meaning I'm able to concentrate more on coding.